History of France: Economic recovery

 A central feature of the Marshall Plan was to encourage international trade, reduce tariffs, lower barriers, and modernize French management.
 The Marshall Plan set up intensive tours of American industry.
-France sent 500 missions with 4700 businessmen and experts to tour American factories, farms, stores and offices.
-They were especially impressed with the prosperity of American workers, and how they could purchase an inexpensive new automobile for nine months work, compared to 30 months in France.
+France sent missions of businessmen and experts to tour American factories, farms, stores and offices.
+They were especially impressed with the prosperity of American workers, and the low price of vehicles.
 Some French businesses resisted Americanization, but the most profitable, especially chemicals, oil, electronics, and instrumentation, seized upon the opportunity to attract American investments and build a larger market.
 The U.S. insisted on opportunities for Hollywood films, and the French film industry responded with new life.

 Although the economic situation in France was grim in 1945, resources did exist and the economy regained normal growth by the 1950s.
 France managed to regain its international status thanks to a successful production strategy, a demographic spurt, and technical and political innovations.
 Conditions varied from firm to firm.
 Some had been destroyed or damaged, nationalized or requisitioned, but the majority carried on, sometimes working harder and more efficiently than before the war.
-Industries were reorganized on a basis that ranged from consensual (electricity) to conflictual (machine tools), therefore producing uneven results.
 Despite strong American pressure through the ERP, there was little change in the organization and content of the training for French industrial managers.
-This was mainly due to the reticence of the existing institutions and the struggle among different economic and political interest groups for control over efforts to improve the further training of practitioners.
+This was mainly due to the reticence of the existing institutions, and the struggle among different economic and political interest groups for control over efforts to improve the further training of practitioners.

 The Monnet Plan provided a coherent framework for economic policy, and it was strongly supported by the Marshall Plan.
 It was inspired by moderate, Keynesian free-trade ideas rather than state control.
 Although relaunched in an original way, the French economy was about as productive as comparable West European countries.